fbpx

 What do California laws have to say about premises liability?

-In a premises liability lawsuit, you’ll have to prove that you were injured because of the way the property owner or manager managed (or mismanaged) the property.
+In a premises liability lawsuit, you must prove that your injury resulted from how the property owner or manager managed (or mismanaged) the property.
 For example:

 • Did the defendant lease, own, control or occupy the property?